 If reporting MIPS data through another CMS program (such as the Medicare Shared Savings Program, Comprehensive Primary Care Initiative or Pioneer Accountable Care Organizations), you are not eligible to submit MIPS data via the PINNACLE and Diabetes Collaborative QCDR.
 Please note, some groups may have clinicians participating under a Next Generation ACO and MIPS-eligible clinicians not in the ACO billing, under the same Taxpayer Identification Number (TIN), also referred to as a “split TIN.”
 In this instance, the MIPS-eligible clinicians and practices who are not participating in the Next Generation ACO are still required to report to MIPS and are eligible to report through a QCDR.

-The ACC does not have access to information on whether your practice is registered as an ACO.
-The best way to find out is to call the CMS QualityNet Help Desk at 1-866-288-8912 between 7 a.m. and 7 p.m.
+The Outpatient registry team do not have access to information on whether your practice is registered as an ACO.
+The best way to find out is to call the CMS QualityNet Help Desk at 1-866-288-8292 between 7 a.m. and 7 p.m.
 CT.

 GPRO reporting may make it easier for providers to meet MIPS reporting requirements.
 If the entire practice meets the requirements, CMS considers all clinicians in the practice to be participating in MIPS successfully.
 For example, a practice with two eligible providers can meet the requirements if the first provider reports 40 percent of his or her patients and the second provider reports 60 percent of his or her patients.

 The reporting requirements for group practice reporting are the same as those for individual reporting.
-Group practices must submit six measures, including one outcome measure or one high-priority measure and report for at least 60 percent of the group practice’s patients.
+Group practices must submit six quality measures, including one outcome measure or one high-priority measure and report for at least 70 percent of the group practice’s patients.
 In order to successfully report data for Improvement Activities, at least 50% of the providers within the group must participate in that activity.

-The ACC highly recommends group practice reporting for practices over five providers and/or multispecialty groups.
-If you need help figuring out the best option for you, you can talk to your client account manager or email us at email@example.com.
+The Outpatient Registry team highly recommends group practice reporting for practices over five providers and/or multispecialty groups.
+If you need help figuring out the best option for you, you can talk to your client account manager or email us at firstname.lastname@example.org.

 Note: For group practice reporting you only need to complete one eDRCF per TIN.

-If a provider elects to submit to CMS using the QCDR, the ACC will provide CMS with quality measures data for six individual measures for that provider.
+If a provider elects to submit data to CMS using the QCDR, the Outpatient Registry team will provide CMS with quality measures data for six individual measures for that provider.
 Practices will select their own six quality measures for submission via the Physician Dashboard.

 Practices are required to submit 100 percent of patient encounters that meet inclusion criteria.
 Generally, that includes face-to-face office visits for patients with coronary artery disease, heart failure, hypertension, diabetes and/or atrial fibrillation.